 Talk about dream projects: work with some fun creative people in an off-the-grid straw bale house outside of Brattleboro, Vermont on a site for the Mark Shaw Photographic Archive.

-Shaw was the Kennedy family photographer during JFK’s time in the US Senate, but he also worked on zillions of couture fashion shoots—and if that weren’t enough, he also shot portraits and set stills for many top movie stars in the early 1960s.
-Get paid to sort through hundreds of Audrey Hepburn candids to pick the very best ones. . . sign me up for that, please!
+Shaw was the Kennedy family photographer, but he also worked on zillions of couture fashion shoots—and if that weren’t enough, he also shot portraits and set stills for many top movie stars in the early 1960s.
+Get paid to sort through hundreds of Audrey Hepburn candids to pick the very best ones. . . yep, I’ll do that!

 Kidding aside (not actually kidding, but anyway) this site works hard to keep the focus on the photos (no pun intended, obviously), so we chose an especially clean theme and minimized design elements other than images and carefully chosen type.